nathan-andosen/vue-ts-webcomponent/README.md

 # Tasks / Functionality required

-* Setup a nice dev workflow
+* (DONE) Setup a nice dev workflow
+  * Uses grunt with livereload and starts an express server
-* One JS file that contains all code (css, font icons, images and javascript)
+* (DONE) One JS file that contains all code (css, font icons, images and javascript)
-* One build that outputs different formats.
+* (DONE) One build that outputs different formats.
-  * Need a umd build, so it can be used directly in the browser or via npm, it will include all dependencies expect vuejs
-  * A umd build that excludes all the dependencies as they are peer dependencies
+  * UMD build with all code (including vuejs frameowrk)
+  * UMD build without vuejs & vue-custom-element
+  * ES build to be used in apps that are using another module bundler
-* Build as web component using vue-custom-element (so we have support for IE11)
+* (DONE) Build as web component using vue-custom-element (so we have support for IE11)
-* Scoped css
+* (DONE) Scoped css
 * Give examples of how to use with external events and functions
 * Should be able to use other .vue components inside this component
 * Give examples of using this component in the following scenarios: